How to Spring Clean Your Mind, Space and Routine When Life Feels Heavy

 Some things that I’ve found quietly drain energy without us really noticing, products we feel too guilty to throw away even though we’ve never used them, things we’re keeping ‘just in case’ for a scenario that hasn’t happened in years, clothes that belong to a version of ourselves we’ve gently moved on from.

-Even one cleared shelf, one emptied drawer.
+Believe me, cleaning helps so much.
 It changes how the whole room feels.
 It changes how you feel walking past it.
+And more importantly it changes the mood.
+At least mine. ♥️

 Last week my Mother & Brother decided to declutter the store room and they literally threw away like 20% of the stuff we have been holding.
 We realized we never needed this.
 It’s just human psychology I guess.